 MCF: this terminate-and-stay-resident (TSR) program is an easy way of simplifying life in command-line DOS.
 It gives you an easy visual way of seeing your files and directories listed, manipulating those files and running either executables or batch files.
 Its memory requirements are minimal, so you’re able to run your DOS programs without serious overhead requirements (unlike, ahem, Windows).
 The instructions are pretty much as you can see them on the right side of the screenshot above.

 Windows 16-Bit Programs (generally Windows 3.1)

-These will generally not run on the new 64-bit Windows systems (Vista, 7 and 8) and some of them don’t do well with XP either.
-Probably your best bet is to either try to run them in Windows 3.1 on top of DosBox (which can be complicated) or in a (virtual) machine with Windows 95, 98 or XP.
+These will generally not run on 64-bit Windows systems (Vista, 7, 8 and 10) and some of them don’t do well with XP either.
+Probably your best bet is to either try to run them in Windows 3.1 on top of DosBox (which can be complicated) or in a (virtual) machine with Windows 95, 98, 2000 (the best option IMHO) or XP.
 (The less said about Windows Me or Vista, the better.)